-A former city dweller, I now live with my husband, the sculptor, Johnpaul Harris, in the wilds of southwestern Randolph County where I wake to the arpeggio of the pileated woodpecker.
-On any given day you may find me either making jam or poking around an abandoned cemetery imagining the lives of the people sleeping under my feet.
+A former city dweller, I live with my husband, the sculptor, Johnpaul Harris, in the wilds of southwestern Randolph County where I wake to the arpeggio of the pileated woodpecker.
+When I’m not writing, I’ll either be making jam or poking around an abandoned cemetery imagining the lives of the people sleeping under my feet.

 My favorite authors include Anton Chekhov, William Trevor, Flannery O’Connor, Shirley Jackson, and lately, the poets Billy Collins, Jane Kenyon, Rachel Wetzsteone, and Charles Simic.
 Just to name a few….